MazamaScience/MazamaSpatialUtils/README.md

 Olson timezones used in all UNIX systems.

 The main goal of this package is to create an internally standardized set of spatial data that we can use in various projects.
-Along with two built-in datasets, this package provides ‘convert~’ functions for other spatial datasets that we currently use.
+Along with three built-in datasets, this package provides ‘convert~’ functions for other spatial datasets that we currently use.
 These convert functions all follow the same recipe: